cyberkni/FolgertechManuals/2020i3/README.md

 ![Prep pads](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-009-037.png)

 3\.
-Strip the ends off and apply solder to one end of both the Black & Red 16 Gauge Wire.
+Strip the ends off one side of the long Red and Black 16 Gauge Wires and apply solder to the twisted bare strands.

 ![Tin leads](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-010-038.png)

 4\.
+Lay the Heated Bed down in front of you where you will solder it so the pad with the number 3 is on your left and the pad numbered 1 is on your right.
+This makes the Bed lay upside down from the orientation you will attach it to the printer.
 Solder the stripped and soldered end of the Black 16 Gauge Wire to both contacts #3 & #2.
 Note: This is critical, if you do not make contact with both #3 & #2 you will only be running at 12v and will not be able to reach max bed temp.

 ![Attach Black to 3 and 2](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-010-039.png)